-• Internal communications guidance, criteria used for
+Internal communications guidance, criteria used for decision-making, internal instructions, manuals and guidelines

-If access to internal instructions, manuals and guidelines for dealing with the business of the department would help the public understand how decisions are made, these should be readily available.
-We would not expect information to be revealed in cases where disclosure might damage the department's operations.
+If access to internal instructions, manuals and guidelines for dealing with the business of the government would help the public understand how decisions are made, these should be readily available.
+We would not expect information to be revealed in cases where disclosure might damage the government's operations.